dalfonsonash/Week-7-Project-1/README.md

                 Miguel Garcia
                 Dave Alfonso

-## Outline:Using 10 years of data from Kaggle csv dataset, and api from Spotify, we will explore the common metrics behind US Music Top Ten Billboard hits.
-Metrics measured are beats-per-minute(bpm), decibels(db), song duration(dur), and energy(nrgy).
+## Outline:Using 10 years of data from Kaggle csv dataset, and api from Spotify, we will explore the common metrics behind Spotifiy's top downloaded songs from 2010 to 2019.
+Music metrics measured are beats-per-minute(bpm), decibels(db), song duration(dur), and energy(nrgy).

-## Question:  Can music artists and producers use these "behind the scene" metrics to help push their songs to the top of the charts.
+## Question:  Can music artists and producers use these "behind the scene" metrics to help help increase their download numbers on Spotify.

-## Research:  Using the stated measured metrics, generate scatter plots, and bar graphs to show were these metrics standup within the top ten songs.
+## Research:  Using the stated measured metrics, generate scatter plots, and bar graphs to show were these metrics standup within the top songs.
 Use linear regression to show if there is a strong correlation between these metrics and top ten hits over a ten year period.
 Try to integrate pythony cool graphics into the final presentation.